 NOTE: Obviously the above instructions assume that you are able to start Lightroom normally in order to examine existing settings.
 There have been rare bugs in the past which made it impossible to start Lightroom until the Preferences file had been reset, so if that is happening you’ll be unable to carry out the above precautionary checks, and will instead have to go straight ahead to reset the Preferences file.

 Extract from "Adobe Photoshop Lightroom - The Missing FAQ" by Victoria Bampton

 Deleting Lightroom’s Preferences file can solve all sorts of ‘weirdness,’ so it’s always a good early step in troubleshooting.

 On Mac, you’ll find com.adobe.LightroomX.plist with the other Preferences files rather than Lightroom’s Presets, so you’ll need to navigate directly to Macintosh HD/Users/[your username]/Library/Preferences/.
-The Library folder is hidden by default.
-In Finder, hold down the Alt (Option) key when using the Go menu.
-The user library folder is listed below the current user's home directory.
+The Library folder is hidden by default, so in Finder hold down the Alt (Option) key while using the Go menu.
+The user library folder will then be listed below the current user's home directory.
 As with Windows, close Lightroom and move that file to another folder or delete or rename it, but do not restart Lightroom yet.
 NOTE: if there are com.adobe.LightroomX.plist files from earlier versions of Lightroom (which will likely be the case if you have upgraded Lightroom from an earlier version), also move or rename or delete those, which will prevent Lightroom from using them as the basis of the new Preferences file that it will create on start-up.